klirix/jig/README.md

 &nbsp; _a device that holds a piece of work and guides the tool operating on it._

+## !!!Warning!!!

+The package is both experimental AND unstable
+New features likely will break existing setups unless both client and server are not in sync

 ## Installation

-Installation is in two steps:
+Installation is done in two steps:

 1. Server setup: Run a startup script on the server to pull all relevant images and take off
 2. Client setup: Download a client and get authentication ready